Correa, Gattis lift Astros over Mariners as Paxton stumbles (Sep 15, 2017) | FOX Sports

 Mariners: Erasmo Ramirez (5-5, 4.25 ERA) is scheduled to start for Seattle on Saturday.
 He yielded five hits and two runs in 6 2/3 innings of a 5-3 loss to the Angels his last time out.

-Astros: Dallas Keuchel (12-4, 3.03) will start on Saturday for Houston.
-The left-hander will look to get back on track after allowing six hits and four runs in 5 2/3 innings of a 10-2 loss to Oakland in his last start.
+Astros: Dallas Keuchel (12-4, 3.03 ERA) pitches for Houston.
+The left-hander will look to get back on track after allowing four runs in 5 2/3 innings of a 10-2 loss to Oakland in his last start.

 —